Vortex states in an acoustic Weyl crystal with a topological lattice defect: Abstract

 \section{Abstract}

-Three dimensional Weyl semimetals have topological Fermi arc states on their external surfaces, and recent theories have introduced higher-order Weyl semimetals with one dimensional hinge states, two dimensions lower than the bulk.
-We design and implement a three dimensional acoustic Weyl structure hosting higher-order Fermi arcs, which are induced by a distinct mechanism based on the interplay between the topological properties of the bulk bandstructure, in momentum space, and a topological lattice defect in real space.
-The resulting topological waveguide modes carry nonzero orbital angular momentum, locked to their direction of propagation.
-We use acoustic experiments to probe the properties of the higher-order Fermi arc modes, including their dispersion relation, orbital angular momentum locked waveguiding, and emission of acoustic vortices into free space.
-These results point to new application possibilities for higher order topological modes.
+We design and implement a three dimensional acoustic Weyl metamaterial hosting robust modes bound to a one-dimensional topological lattice defect.
+The modes are related to topological features of the bulk bands, and carry nonzero orbital angular momentum locked to the direction of propagation.
+They span a range of axial wavenumbers defined by the projections of two bulk Weyl points to a one-dimensional subspace, in a manner analogous to the formation of Fermi arc surface states.
+We use acoustic experiments to probe their dispersion relation, orbital angular momentum locked waveguiding, and ability to emit acoustic vortices into free space.
+These results point to new possibilities for creating and exploiting topological modes in three-dimensional structures through the interplay between band topology in momentum space and topological lattice defects in real space.